foreverstupid/Lang/doc/Lang.md

 1. **Usual expression**: operands linked by binary and unary operations (e.g. arithmetic operations, assignment, etc.)
 2. **Expression group**: several expressions grouped together.
 The value of such an expression is the value of the last expression of the group.
 3. **Lambda**: expression that can be evaluated only after substitution certain values as parameters.
 4. **If-expression**: expression that evaluates or not according to some condition.
-Can have else-part (*if-else-expression*) that is evaluated if the consition is false.
-If has only if-part (*if-only-expression*) and the condition is false, then returns the special *None* value that cannot be used in any expressions.
+Can have else-part (*if-else-expression*) that is evaluated if the condition is false.
+If has only if-part (*if-only-expression*) and the condition is false, then returns the special *None* value that cannot be used in any operations.
 5. **Cycle-expression**: expression that evaluates several times while some consition is true.
 Its value is a value of its last iteration.
-If none iteration is performed, returns the special *None* value that cannot be used in any expressions.
+If none iteration is performed, returns the special *None* value that cannot be used in any operations.

 ## Operations